 Let's consider how to turn our table into a binary tree.
 It is just a set of nodes, and each node might have two direct memory pointers (memory addresses) to some other nodes:

-Binary tree represented table
+Binary tree example

 Next comes the search method: